Willie Mays

-A classic example of a 5-tool player, Mays finished his career with a batting average of .302.
-Upon his retirement, he held the NL record for career runs scored (2,062), and ranked second in league history behind Stan Musial in games played (2,992), third in at bats (10,881), runs batted in (1,903), total bases (6,066), extra-base hits (1,323) and walks (1,464), fourth in hits (3,283), fifth in slugging percentage (.557), and eighth in doubles (523); his 140 triples ranked fourth among players active after 1945.
-He holds major league records for games as a center fielder (2,829), putouts as an outfielder (7,095) and extra-inning home runs (22), and ended his career behind only Ty Cobb in total games as an outfielder (2,842) and ranking seventh in assists (188) and third in double plays (59) in center field.
+A classic example of a five-tool player, Mays finished his career with a .301 batting average.
+At the time of his retirement, he held the NL record for career runs scored (2,062), and ranked second in league history behind Stan Musial in games played (2,992), third in home runs (660), at bats (10,881), runs batted in (1,903), total bases (6,066), extra-base hits (1,323) and walks (1,464), fourth in hits (3,293), fifth in slugging percentage (.557), and eighth in doubles (523); his 140 triples ranked fourth among players active after 1945.
+He holds major league records for games as a center fielder (2,829), putouts as an outfielder (7,095), and ended his career behind only Ty Cobb in total games as an outfielder (2,842), ranking seventh in assists (188) and third in double plays (59) in center field.
 Mays was elected to the Baseball Hall of Fame in 1979 in his first year of eligibility, and was named to the Major League Baseball All-Century Team in 1999.
-President Barack Obama presented him with the Presidential Medal of Freedom in 2015.
+Mays was awarded the Presidential Medal of Freedom by President Barack Obama in 2015.

 Early life

 Willie Howard Mays Jr. was born on May 6, 1931, in Westfield, Alabama, a primarily black company town near Fairfield.
 His father, Cat Mays, was a talented baseball player with the black team at the local iron plant.
 Annie Satterwhite, his mother, was a gifted high school basketball and track star.
+To his family and close friends, and later to his teammates, Mays was affectionately referred to as "Buck."

-His parents never married but separated when Mays was three.
-His father raised him and two girls, Sarah and Ernestine.
-Sarah brought young Willie to an African Methodist Episcopal Church every Sunday.
+His parents never married and separated when Mays was three.
+His father and two aunts, Sarah and Ernestine raised him.
+Sarah took young Willie to an African Methodist Episcopal Church every Sunday.
 Cat Mays worked as a railway porter and later at the steel mills in Westfield.

 Cat exposed Willie to baseball at an early age, playing catch with him at five and allowing him to sit on the bench with his Birmingham Industrial League team at ten.
 His favorite baseball player growing up was Joe DiMaggio; other favorites were Ted Williams and Stan Musial.
 Mays played several sports at Fairfield Industrial High School.
 On the basketball team, he led players at all-black high schools in Jefferson County in scoring.
 Mays played quarterback, fullback and punter for the football team.
 Though he turned 18 in 1949, Mays did not graduate from Fairfield until 1950, which journalist Allen Barra calls "a minor mystery in Willie's life".